zenaad/sdk_android/README.md

 <br/><br/>

-## 2. create an ad in-the zenaad web console and add an "ad id"
+## 2. create an ad in the zenaad web console and add an ad id
 ---
 <br/>